MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 Visualizing BERTopic and its derivatives is important in understanding the model, how it works, but more importantly, where it works.
 Since topic modeling can be quite a subjective field it is difficult for users to validate their models.
-Looking at the topics and seeing if they make sense is an important factor in eliviating this issue.
+Looking at the topics and seeing if they make sense is an important factor in alleviating this issue.

 ## **Visualize Topics**
 After having trained our `BERTopic` model, we can iteratively go through hundreds of topics to get a good